 Sales and distribution costs include commissions, which are expenses paid by tour operators to travel agencies for their services as intermediaries between the tour operator and the consumer, credit card fees, distribution expenses and marketing expenses.
-Sales and distribution costs remained stable during the quarter but were down \$1.8 million (1.4%) for the six-month period, compared with 2018.
-The decrease for the six-month period resulted primarily from lower commissions and marketing expenses, partially offset by higher distribution costs.
+Sales and distribution costs were down \$1.0 million (2.2%) for the quarter and \$2.8 million (1.6%) for the nine-month period, compared with 2018.
+For the quarter and the nine-month period, the decrease resulted primarily from lower marketing expenses, in line with our cost reduction initiatives.